Summer Book Club

 Pastor Abi has some books she’d love to share with you this Summer!
 You choose which book(s) you’d like to read, and you choose which book(s) you’d like to discuss with Pastor Abi and with others.

-One night each month, Pastor Abi will hang out at one of the restaurants in our neighborhood and if you show up that night, you can join her for a discussion of the book and what it means for our faith and life.
+Twice this summer, Pastor Abi will hang out at one of the restaurants in our neighborhood and if you show up that night, you can join her for a discussion of the book and what it means for our faith and life.

-The Schedule
+The Schedule:

 Here Are the Books…